First—thank you for your enthusiasm to get vaccinated! You are part of the solution!

-The CDC and the American Committee on Immunization Practices and Protocols have been making recommendations for which groups of people should be vaccinated first based on who is at risk of spreading COVID-19 and who is at risk of dying from the disease.
-As you can probably guess, health care workers (doctors, nurses, technicians, staff, etc) are in the first tier.
-The second tier includes older adults(75 years+) and frontline essential workers (first responders, educational workers, daycare workers, food and agriculture workers, manufacturers, correctional facility staff, postal workers, public transit workers, etc).
+The CDC and the American Committee on Immunization Practices and Protocols have made recommendations for which groups of people should get vaccinated in what order, based on who is at risk of spreading COVID-19 and who is at risk of dying from the disease.

-However, every state has independent control to make their own state-specific prioritization protocol.
+However, every state has independent control to make their own state-specific prioritization protocols as well.
 So there will be variations by state.
-States have been notified about the amount of vaccine they have been given and are working on their protocols.

 This is a really great question.
 You should contact the vaccine study directly.